-17. Private-sector contributions provide additional funding for the school feeding programme and equipment such as school kitchens, stoves, utensils, water filters and tanks.

-- 18. WFP's 2005 external evaluation highlighted the success of the CP: for example, 83 percent of mothers in MCH programmes were receiving the integrated care package; 100 percent of the school food committees were active, of which 80 percent had carried out education in food assistance and community participation; and 93 percent of the households involved in FFW showed increased dietary diversity. - 19.
+- 17. Private-sector contributions provide additional funding for the school feeding programme and equipment such as school kitchens, stoves, utensils, water filters and tanks. - 18.
+WFP's 2005 external evaluation highlighted the success of the CP: for example, 83 percent of mothers in MCH programmes were receiving the integrated care package; 100 percent of the school food committees were active, of which 80 percent had carried out education in food assistance and community participation; and 93 percent of the households involved in FFW showed increased dietary diversity. - 19.
 The evaluation recommended that WFP develop food-security strategies with municipal groups and continue strengthening PINE and the Ministry of Agriculture and Forestry/WFP units in Government; it also recommended that WFP help improve food-security and nutrition policies. - 20.
 The school feeding standardized surveys showed a positive impact on enrolment and attendance in WFP-assisted schools.
 The number of schools being assisted is limited because of funding constraints, but enrolment remained stable and attendance grew from 88 percent to 91 percent. - 21.
 WFP works with the Government's food security and nutrition policy makers.
 As part of the Zero Hunger programme, the National Commission on Food Security and Nutrition has been formed.
 WFP is a member of the Technical Committee for Food Security and Nutrition (COTESAN), through which Government institutions analyse food security and nutrition initiatives.
-WFP also participates in the Pan American Organization/Institute of Nutrition of Central America and Panama (PAHO/INCAP) and the Community Programme for Health and Nutrition (PROCOSAN) to enhance nutrition programmes.
+WFP also participates in the Pan American Health Organization/Institute of Nutrition of Central America and Panama (PAHO/INCAP) and the Community Programme for Health and Nutrition (PROCOSAN) to enhance nutrition programmes.
 In 2006, WFP supported the Food Security Information System (SISSAN) decentralization process through a pilot project for a municipal food security and monitoring system. - 22.
 WFP has been working on capacity-building and advocacy with the Inter-American Development Bank (IDB) and United Nations agencies to assist the Ministry of Health in preparing a "national nutrition plan for the eradication of chronic malnutrition".
 This has resulted in a government multi-sector national plan for 2007-2015, which will be supported by WFP and other agencies.
+In addition, WFP is assisting the Ministry of Health in the development of an integrated micronutrient programme aimed at developing and producing nutritious food for children under 5 years of age.